 Sadhika Johnson, Airbnb

-Human Skills as Essential Skills: Preparing Low-Skilled Job Seekers for Inclusion in the Future Economy
+Human Skills as Essential Skills: Preparing Job Seekers Who Were Skilled through an Alternative Route for Inclusion in the Future Economy

 Minnar Xie, Blueprint